earnestt1234/FED3_Viz/README.md

 ## Beta Statement

 **This program is currently in "beta"**: it has only been tested by a few individuals on their machines, with a small selection of data files.
 Additionally, the program is still being actively worked on, and likely will be through summer 2020.
-I am eager to have other people try the application and report bugs, preferably through GitHub or on the [FED3 Google Group](https://groups.google.com/forum/#!forum/fedforum).
+I am eager to have other people try the application and report bugs, preferably [through GitHub](https://github.com/earnestt1234/FED3_Viz/issues) or the [FED3 Google Group](https://groups.google.com/forum/#!forum/fedforum).

 Moreover, we will certainly consider and try to meet any requests for additional features/graphs!
 I greatly appreciate the [input so far*](https://groups.google.com/forum/#!topic/fedforum/YhF0pzMGD9c), and would love more.